98Miquelle11/salesforce/DeveloperBeginnerTrail/LightningWebComponentsBasics/README.md

 * **Backward compatibility**: Works with existing Aura components, easing migration,
 * **Efficient tooling**: Benefits from the Salesforce CLI, VS Code extensions, Salesforce DX, scratch orgs, and playgrounds.

-### Find What You Need to Get Started Developing Lightning web components
+### Find What You Need to Get Started Developing Lightning Web Components
 To develop Lightning web components efficiently, use the following tools and environments:
 * Salesforce [DevOps Center](https://help.salesforce.com/s/articleView?id=platform.devops_center_overview.htm&type=5) provides an improved experience around change and release management that brings DevOps best practices to your development team, regardless of where you fall on the low-code to pro-code spectrum,
 * Salesforce [Code Builder](https://developer.salesforce.com/docs/platform/code-builder/guide/codebuilder-overview.html) is a web-based integrated development environment that has all the power and flexibility of Visual Studio Code, Salesforce Extensions for VS Code, and Salesforce CLI in your web browser,